suhlig/concourse-resource-proxy/README.markdown

 ```

 - `source.url` specifies where the server listens.
 The scheme _must_ be `ws` or `wss`.
 The proxy will append `/check`, `/in` or `/out` for the corresponding requests.
-- `source.proxied` is passed to the resource under development
+- `source.proxied` is passed to the resource under development as `source`
 - `token` is used to protect the `server`

 # Behavior